Monsterholic/mercury/README.md

-In this case,function will not be called for any new message.but now you can control when invoke the function.In the example above @handler decorator is chained with another decorator provided by 'inversify-express-utils' package to automatic routing.Any Messages or Array of messages returned here will be published in the message bus.
+In this case,function will not be called for any new message.but now you can control when invoke the function.In the example above @handler decorator is chained with another decorator provided by 'inversify-express-utils' package to automatic routing.Any Messages or Array of messages returned here will be published in the message bus.If the returned value is not a Message instance, then it's ignored.

 ## TODO